 PHOTO BY MICHAEL PIAZZA / STYLING BY CATRINE KELTY

 This is a true classic and for good reason—it’s absolutely delicious!
-The texture of a clafoutis can vary, from pancake- like to more custardy, depending on the recipe.
+The texture of a clafoutis can vary, from pancake-like to more custardy, depending on the recipe.
 This particular recipe is certainly on the custardy side.
 Sweet or sour cherries (or a combination of both) can be used here depending on your preference, but you might want some added sugar if you use sour cherries.
 A nice topping for this dessert is classic vanilla ice cream or cinnamon whipped cream.

 In many French recipes for Cherry Clafoutis, the cherries are left whole and un-pitted.
 This serves two purposes: it keeps the cherries nice and round during the baking process but, more importantly, the pits actually add a lovely almond flavor.
 It's a personal preference but, for me, the bit of almond flavor isn't worth chipping a tooth or choking!
 Americans, in general, simply aren't used to eating any fruit dessert with pits.
-See our sidebar for instructions on easy cherry pitting if you don’t have a pitter.
+See below for instructions on easy cherry pitting if you don’t have a pitter.

 1 tablespoon butter, softened